mikejac/node-red-contrib-google-smarthome/README.md

   `Use http Node-RED root path`: If enabled, use the same http root path prefix configured for Node-RED, otherwise use /.

   `Path`: Prefix for URLs provided by this module.
-Default fulfilment URL is https://example.com:3001/smarthome.
+Default fulfillment URL is https://example.com:3001/smarthome.
 With a
           path of "foo" this changes to https://example.com:3001/foo/smarthome.
 Same for URLs `/oauth` and `/token`.

   `Port`: TCP port of your choosing for incoming connections from Google.
 Must match what you entered in the *Google on Actions* project.